 "Improvement in symptoms of 92-100% was achieved in both these syndromes"

-In another study, 45.9% of those with trigger points, muscle pain and fibromyalgia experienced moderate to great improvement under Chiropractic care while anti-depressant medication benefited 36.3% and exercise helped 31.8%.
+In another study, 45.9% of those with trigger points, muscle pain and fibromyalgia experienced moderate to great improvement under chiropractic care while anti-depressant medication benefited 36.3% and exercise helped 31.8%.
 In another study, 60% of patients had at least a 50% reduction in pain symptoms with chiropractic.
 Similar results were found with those suffering from fibromyalgia with tender trigger points, numbness, tingling and pain.

 Chiropractic Treatment for Muscle Spasms

 If you suffer from muscle spasms, you know that they can be at the very least annoying and severe ones can be downright painful.
 Muscle spasms are involuntary muscle contractions that cause your muscle to shorten.
-When you are experiencing a muscle spasm you will feel a tightness or cramping sensation.
-Muscle spasms can occur all over you body but are most common in the neck, legs (hamstrings, quadriceps), arms and back.
+When you are experiencing a muscle spasm you will feel tightness or a cramping sensation.
+Muscle spasms can occur all over your body but are most common in the neck, legs (hamstrings, quadriceps), arms and back.

 There are a variety of causes that can lead to muscle spasms.
 One of the most common is prolonged or excessive exercise.
 When you exercise too often or for very long periods of time, your muscles do not have a chance to relax and as a result muscle spasms can occur.
 Muscle spasms can also occur from dehydration, an injury or some type of trauma to the muscle.
 Muscle spasms can also be symptoms of neuromuscular diseases like multiple sclerosis or MS.